 It depends on where you are.
 You’re in luck if you’re in Spain as a number of motorhome and caravan outlets sell the card, you can find a list of them here.

 Otherwise, you can order through Amazon and have the card sent to your campsite address, but this does not include the app.
 Find the book on Amazon UK and then locate the same one for Amazon in whichever country you are in, open an Amazon account in that country and order for (usually) next-day delivery to your campsite.
 If you do this on a laptop or tablet, Google will translate the page for you 🙂

 To get the ACSI rate you must show the card.
 Showing the app or book does not work, the physical card is what you need to secure the rate.

 Once the card has been seen, if the site isn’t busy, Reception will usually suggest a drive or walk around to find a pitch you like.

-If you’re only staying for a night, it’s normal to pay in advance, otherwise you pay when you leave.
-It’s not necessary to specify how many nights you want to stay at check-in, Reception know that people often change their minds and stay longer if they like the place!
+If you’re only staying for a night, it’s normal to pay in advance, otherwise, you pay when you leave.
+It’s not necessary to specify how many nights you want to stay at check-in, Reception knows that people often change their minds and stay longer if they like the place!

 Where are the best ACSI sites?

 We have loved these ACSI sites – click the link for more info.